abbylow/zkiap/session-2-exercise/session-2-exercise.md

 The defination of Relational operator < constrains val(z) to be not greater than p/2.
 Thus, if we compare x (less than p/2) with y (larger than p/2) when use Less than, what Circom does is comparing x with p - y, then maybe we will get the wrong answer.

+Note: You might notice that if you input "-1" to my `IsNegative` solution, the output is wrong.
+This issue is caused by the conversion between the input JSON to circom input, the -1 was converted to 2^32 - 1.
+Check this [discussion](https://github.com/Antalpha-Labs/zkp-co-learn/discussions/50)

 # LessThan
 Parameters: none